dsl-logo

 6. Bills going to the wrong address

-Keeping your current address up to date with credit and service providers.
+• Good: Ensuring your current address is always up to date with your credit and service providers.

-One thing that won’t be shown on your credit report is why you missed a payment.
+One thing that won’t appear on your credit report is why you missed a payment.

-If a bill is late or goes unpaid because it was sent to your old address, this will go on your credit report just like any other missed payment.
+If a bill is late or goes unpaid because it was sent to your old address, it will still be recorded as a missed payment.
+Credit reporting systems don’t consider the reason, only that the payment wasn’t made on time.

 7. Changing jobs and address

-If you haven’t noticed by now, consistency is important in maintaining a good credit score.
+If you haven’t noticed by now, consistency is key when it comes to maintaining a good credit score.

 This is true of how you manage your finances, but also of other key aspects of your life.